ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab00.md

    <https://submit.cs.ucsb.edu/form/project/524/submission>

 9. Once you see that you have a score of 100 for the lab, you are *almost* finished with lab00.
-There are, however, a few more steps.
+There is, however, one more step.

+   Much of the work for the first part of this course will be done in pairs.

-   The first one is to find a pair partner to work, and let one of the mentors know who that person will be.
+   Find a pair partner to work with, and let one of the mentors know who that person will be.

+   It is best to choose on the basis of your level of your prior experience with Java, as well as compatible schedules.

-   The mentor will record your choice on the course website by first name, and last initial.
+   The mentor will record your choice on the course website by first name, and last initial on the "Team" pages.
+Be sure that your name appears there together with your pair partner's name on your team page before you leave lab today.